-Failure to complete the demerger of Jackson would result in the potential benefits of the separation not being realised and may have an adverse effect on the reputation of Prudential and on the external perception of its ability to implement large-scale projects successfully.
-This may be the case even where the failure to implement the demerger of Jackson is due to factors outside the control of Prudential.
-A failure to complete the demerger of Jackson may also result in increased regulatory scrutiny on Prudential, in particular where the reasons for the demerger of Jackson not proceeding are internal to Prudential.
+Failure to complete the Jackson Demerger would result in the potential benefits of the separation not being realised and may have an adverse effect on the reputation of Prudential and on the external perception of its ability to implement large-scale projects successfully.
+This may be the case even where the failure to implement the proposed demerger of Jackson is due to factors outside the control of Prudential.
+A failure to complete the proposed Jackson Demerger may also result in increased regulatory scrutiny on Prudential, in particular where the reasons for the proposed demerger of Jackson not proceeding are internal to Prudential.